top of page

 KPI

 What about KPI's or BANs?
 KPI's would be good to use for calling out the overall averages at the restaurant level and the overall increase for all restaurants.
-This is more information you can uncover when you are presented with a challenge like this!
+You can uncover information like this when posed with a data challenge!
 Tableau is a great tool for adhoc analysis besides just creating dashboards!
+I recommend practicing with fake data sets in Kaggle to increase your data analysis skills.

 Which chart is the best to use?
 I prefer the Enclosed Dot Plot or the Reference Band chart.
 In the end it is up to your clients and their preference.